gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 encodes the geometry of Minkowski spacetime.

 The four-vector formalism
-makes the covariance of special relativity manifest — all physical laws must be expressible as tensor equations in spacetime.
+makes the covariance of special relativity manifest: all physical laws must be expressible as tensor equations in spacetime.

-This requirement — **Lorentz covariance** —
-is one of the most powerful constraints in theoretical physics.
+This requirement, **Lorentz covariance**, is one of the most powerful constraints in theoretical physics.
 Any proposed physical law